 Property, plant and equipment are stated at cost less accumulated depreciation and impairment losses.
 Cost includes expenditures that are directly attributable to the acquisition of the asset.
 Subsequent costs are included in the asset's carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost can be measured reliably.
 The carrying amount of a replaced asset is derecognized when replaced.
-Repairs and maintenance costs are charged to the statement of comprehensive income (loss) during the period in which they are incurred.
+Repairs and maintenance costs are charged to the statement of comprehensive income during the period in which they are incurred.

-Depreciation is calculated at 20% of the declining balance for all classes except for depreciation for leasehold improvements which is calculated on a straight-line basis over the shorter of the lease term or useful life.
+Depreciation is calculated at 20% of the declining balance for all classes of property, plant and equipment.
 Residual values, method of depreciation and useful lives of the assets are reviewed annually and adjusted, if required.

-Gains and losses on disposals of property, plant and equipment are determined by comparing the proceeds with the carrying amount of the asset and are included as part of other gains and losses in the statement comprehensive of income (loss).
+Gains and losses on disposals of property, plant and equipment are determined by comparing the proceeds with the carrying amount of the asset and are included as part of other gains and losses in the statement of comprehensive income.

-Notes to the consolidated financial statements June 30, 2014, and 2013
+Notes to the consolidated financial statements June 30, 2015, and 2014